Why Do People Clench Their Teeth

-Millions of people suffer from the simple habit of tooth grinding or bruxism.
-For some it is a minor annoyance.
-For many others, it can be causing life altering TMJ pain.
-So, what is the best way to get rid of this pesky habit?
-What are the treatments for TMJ pain?
-First, In this article we are going to discuss what causes grinding, factors that can make your clenching condition worse and finally the treatments to help you stop grinding once and for all.
+Millions of people suffer from tooth grinding or bruxism.
+For some it is a minor annoyance and for others, it can be causing life altering pain.
+What causes people to clench and grind their teeth anyway?
+And what can be done to stop the problem?
+In this article we discuss what causes grinding and factors that can make your clenching condition worse.
+And finally the treatments to help you stop grinding once and for all.